lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 ### Sanity Checks

-The list of checks has been updated following the **Pectra hard-fork** and the subsequent expansion of parameters passed to the VEBO and Accounting Oracles.
+The list of checks has been updated following the **Pectra hard-fork** and the subsequent expansion of parameters passed to the Validator Exit Bus Oracle (VEBO) and Accounting Oracles (AO).

 [Here you can find full description of changes](https://docs.google.com/document/d/1YAWLxZk90dkcwCeQkv8xSeWYfVNKGCJmicZpPn-aGR0/edit?tab=t.0)